zi-yang-zhang/tnt-backend/README.md

     }

 #### `query`
- "data": criteria and conditions based on resources
+ "data": criteria and count

- criteria consists of the following structure(mongodb query style):

-    "fieldName":{"qualifier":"criteria"}

- Equipment: name or type
+ The qualifier is limited to `equals` and `contains` `find: 0` means find all entries that qualifies

  eg.